 Diurnal variations of CO2 and CH4

-Figure 2c and d depicts seasonal diurnal variations of CO2 and CH4 over Shadnagar during study period.
-The amplitudes diurnal changes during seasonal variation mainly depend on biosphere sources and sinks such as land use land cover change (Fearnside 2000, IPCC, and AR5).
-Maximum mixing ratios of CO2 and CH4 are observed during early morning and late night hours.
-Peak surface concentrations of CO2 and CH4 increase at night and remain high until sunrise (22:00hrs to 06:00hrs).
-Figure 2c shows mixing ratios of CO2 are gradually decreasing after sun rise and reaching peak minimum in the afternoon because of the net ecosystem uptake of the biosphere and boundary layer dynamics.
-During night time, mixing ratios increase due to formation of stable atmospheric boundary layer, soil respiration of the biosphere and absence of photosynthetic activity.
-Similar trend in diurnal variation of GHG’s is reported from other parts of the country (Patil et al., 2013; Mahesh et al., 2014; Sharma et al., 2014; Nishanth et al., 2014).
-Although diurnal variations of CH4 showed similar trend as of CO2, but are caused due to different factors.
-Lower troposphere acts as main sink for CH4 with the formation of O3 through oxidation of CH4 and other trace species in the presence of NOx and hydroxyl radicals (OḢ) (Eisele et al., 1997, IPCC, AR5).
+Figure 5a to 5d shows the seasonally averaged diurnal cycle of CO2 and CH4 over Shadnagar during study period.
+The vertically bar represents the standard deviation from respective mean.
+Irrespective of seasonal variation GHGs showed a similar diurnal variation, with maximum mixing ratios observed during early morning (06:00 hrs) as well as early night hours (20:00 hrs) and minimum during afternoon hours.
+However the difference observed in the maximum diurnal amplitudes can be attributed to seasonal changes.
+The observed diurnal cycle of GHGs is closely associated with diurnal variation of planetary boundary layer height (PBLH).
+For better understanding of the diurnal behavior of CO2/CH4, we used European Centre for Medium-range Weather Forecasting (ECMWF) Interim Reanalysis (ERA) PBL data set which gives the data for every three hours viz.
+00:00, 03:00, 06:00, 09:00, 12:00, 15:00, 18:00, and 21:00 UTC with a resolution of 0.25°x0.25° (http://data-portal.ecmwf.int).
+Figure 5a to 5d portrays the diurnal evolution of CO2/CH4 during different season along with the evolution of Boundary Layer Height (m) on secondary y axis.
+The morning peak arises due to combined influence of fumigation effect, (Stull 1988) and morning build-up of local anthropogenic activities (household and vehicular transport).
+Low value of GHGs as the day progress can be attributed to increased photosynthetic activity during day time and destruction of stable boundary layer and residual layer due convective activity.
+In the evening hours, surface inversion begins and form a shallow stable boundary layer (Nair et al., 2007) causing the enhancement in GHGs concentration near the surface.
+Similar trend in diurnal variation of GHGs is reported from other parts of the country (Patil et al., 2013; Mahesh et al., 2014; Sharma et al., 2014; Nishanth et al., 2014).

 Influence of prevailing meteorology

-Redistribution (both horizontal and vertical) of GHG’s also place a role in their seasonal variation, as it controls transport and diffusion of pollutants from one place to another (Hassan 2015).
-A good inverse correlation between wind speed and GHG’s suggest the proximity of sources near measurement site, while a not so significant correlation suggest the influence of regional transport (Ramachandran and Rajesh, 2007).
-Figure3a and 3b shows scatter plot between GHG’s and wind speed during different seasons.
-Analysis of Figure 3 shows that there exist an inverse correlation between monthly mean wind speed and GHG’s.
-Correlation coefficient (R) between wind speed and CO2 during pre-monsoon, monsoon, post-monsoon and winter is 0.56, 0.32, 0.06 and 0.67 respectively.
+Redistribution (both horizontal and vertical) of GHGs also plays a role in their seasonal variation, as it controls transport and diffusion of pollutants from one place to another (Hassan 2015).
+A good inverse correlation between wind speed and GHGs suggest the proximity of sources near measurement site, while a not so significant correlation suggests the influence of regional transport (Ramachandran and Rajesh, 2007).
+Figure 6a and 6b shows scatter plot between GHGs and wind speed during different seasons.
+Analysis of Figure 6 shows that there exists an inverse correlation between daily mean wind speed and GHGs.
+Correlation coefficients (Rs) between wind speed and CO2 during pre-monsoon, monsoon, post-monsoon, and winter is 0.56, 0.32, 0.06, and 0.67 respectively.
 While for CH4 it is found be 0.28, 0.71, 0.21, and 0.60 respectively.
-Negative correlation indicates that the influence of local sources on GHG’s, however, poor correlation coefficients during different seasons suggest the role of regional/local transport (Mahesh et al 2014).
-Also an understanding of prevailing wind direction and its relationship with GHG’s helps in determining their probable source regions.
-Table 2 shows the monthly mean variation of CO2 and CH4 with respect to different wind direction.
+Negative correlation indicates that the influence of local sources on GHGs, however, poor correlation coefficients during different seasons suggest the role of regional/local transport (Mahesh et al 2014).
+Also an understanding of prevailing wind direction and its relationship with GHGs helps in determining their probable source regions.
+Table 3 shows the monthly mean variation of CO2 and CH4 with respect to different wind direction.
 Enhancement in CO2 and CH4 level over Shadnagar are observed to mainly come from NW and NE while the lowest is from the S and SW.
 This can be associated to some extend with industrial emissions located in western side of sampling site, and the influence of emission and transport from nearby urban center on the NW side of the study site.